OuOLeaf/Test-Equalization/README.md

 ## 📊 3.
 Interactive Graph

-This feature enables users to interactively explore the relationship between the count of correctly answered questions and respondent abilities.
-Users can adjust sliders to see how these metrics vary in different sessions.
+This feature offers an interactive graph that dynamically illustrates the relationship between the number of correctly answered questions and the abilities of respondents.

+- **Sliders for Adjustments**: Users can manipulate sliders to observe variations in these metrics across different sessions.
+- **Responsive Visualization**: The graph responds instantly to slider adjustments, providing real-time insights into the data.

 <div align="center">
     <img src="https://github.com/OuOLeaf/Testing_Equalization/blob/main/readme-gif/Interactive_Graph.gif" alt="Interactive Graph"/>
 </div>

 ## 🔍 4.
-Real-time Search Table
+Search Table

+This component is designed for conducting real-time searches with a specific focus:

+- **Parameter Specification**: Users can specify an ability level as a search parameter.
-Perform real-time searches, focusing on the count of correctly answered questions by specifying a particular ability level.
+- **Targeted Results**: The search focuses on the count of correctly answered questions associated with the specified ability level.

 <div align="center">
     <img src="https://github.com/OuOLeaf/Testing_Equalization/blob/main/readme-gif/Real_time_Search_Table.gif" alt="Real-time Search Table"/>